nbeloglazov/nbeloglazov.github.io/_posts/2014-05-25-quil-intro.md

 ![Animation of leaf plot]({{page.images}}/animation.gif)

 Add some color!
-I'll leave it as exercise to reader to figure out how to add colors, or simply check repo in the end of this post.
+I'll leave it as exercise to reader to figure out how to add colors, or, if you're too lazy, you can simply check GItHub repo in the end of this post.
+Here what we got:

 ![Colorful animation of flower plot]({{page.images}}/animation-color.gif)

 That's it for today.
-I hope you enjoyed this little journey to the world of Quil and Trigonometry.
-Some useful links:
+Quil is based on Processing programming language.
+Here is some useful links:

   * Code from this post is available on [GitHub](https://github.com/nbeloglazov/blog-projects/tree/master/quil-intro).
   * Official Quil [repo](https://github.com/quil/quil).
   * Quil API [docs](http://quil.info).
   * Processing [website](http://processing.org).

+Any coments are welcome!